Common preperiodic points for quadratic polynomials: Introduction

 \begin{remark} The bound $B$ in Conjecture \ref{conjecture bound}, if it exists, must depend on the degree $d$.
 It is easy to find examples with growing degrees with growing numbers of common preperiodic points.
 For example, the sequences of polynomials

 have degree $n+2$ with at least $n+1$ common preperiodic points, for all $n\geq 1$.
-Their sets of preperiodic points cannot be equal because their Julia sets are not the same: we have $0 \in J(g_n)$ but $0 \not\in J(f_n)$ for all $n$. \end{remark}
+Their sets of preperiodic points cannot be equal because their Julia sets are not the same: we have $0 \in J(g_n)$ for all $n\geq 1$, because the fixed point at $0$ is repelling for $g_n$, but $0 \not\in J(f_n)$ for all $n$, because the fixed point at $0$ is attracting for $f_n$. \end{remark}